In this best cots comparison, you can find out what the Tell Me Baby community thinks are the top cots on the market.

 When it’s time to set up a nursery one of the first things people think of is the cot.
 What most new parents don’t realise is there is quite a bit of variety when it comes to cots.

 This is where a bassinet comes in handy because they’re smaller and can fit into most bedrooms.
 Another option to help squeeze a cot into a smaller space is opting for a “sidecar” style of cot or bassinet.
 They’re designed to be pressed right up against the adult bed, which also makes checking on and feeding your baby a little more convenient through the night.

-Many cots can easily convert from a regular sized cot to a toddler bed by removing one or more of the cot walls so your toddler can get in and out of their bed themselves.
-One reason parents transfer their child from a cot to a toddler bed is because their child is starting to try to climb over the edge of the cot.
+Many cots can easily convert from a regular-sized cot to a toddler bed by removing one or more of the cot walls so your toddler can get in and out of their bed themselves.
+One reason parents transfer their child from a cot to a toddler bed is that their child is starting to try to climb over the edge of the cot.
 This is obviously quite dangerous, so having the option to just take away the edge – and taking away that risk – is extremely helpful.

 There are also some convertible cots that start off bassinet sized, then with some adjustments, and a larger mattress, they grow to the size of a regular cot.
 From there they become a toddler bed.
 Some of them can even continue their life cycle as a daybed or couch so they can be used even once your bub is in a regular bed.

 There are two basic sizes for cots.
 The standard is a 60cm x 120cm cot – this is the size that the vast majority of cot mattresses, sheets and other bedding are designed to fit.
 You can also get a larger cot, called a Boori Large Cot – they are 77cm x 133cm, so they are notably larger in size.